 The CALL is seeking photos of Blackstone Valley military veterans, whether they served in war zones or not.
 Please send photos to our email box: email@example.com or drop them off in the Veterans mail basket located on the front desk of The CALL's office at 75 Main St., Woonsocket.

-Please include the following information with your photo:
+Please include the following information with your photos:

-Service branch: Army, Navy, Air Force, Marines or Coast Guard.
+Service branch: Army, Navy, Marines, Air Force, Coast Guard.